tsalb/lwc-utils/README.md

 ### MessageServiceHandler

+As of early Summer 20, `Lightning Message Service` requires rendering on the DOM to be connected.

+Because of this limitation, this component is designed to be placed once on the utility bar (rendered, but hidden label) OR per flexipage.

-This component parses the `messageService.dialogService()` payload.
+The primary use case for this component is to parse the `messageService.dialogService()` payload.
 It expects two properties:

 ```js
 const flowOrDialogServicePayload = {